 Join us in celebrating the life and work of Edward Thomas at the Edward Thomas Literary Festival 2024.

 Join poet Isobel Dixon and artist Douglas Robertson for a lively poetry-art workshop inspired by nature and nature-loving creators over the centuries.
 Over the course of two-hour workshop there will be chance to listen, reflect, engage in conversation and turn your own hand to some writing, drawing and/or making.
-Writers and artists of abilities are welcome!
+Writers and artists of all abilities are welcome!

 Isobel will read some poems from her vivid new collection A Whistling of Birds, which includes 12 beautiful nature illustrations by Douglas Robertson.
 Isobel will also share a new poem inspired by Edward Thomas, with insights into Isobel and Douglas’ own creative practice and their long-running art-poetry collaboration.
 There will be time in the session to experiment with word and image through making and drawing that will spark closer observation and enrich participant’s creativity.